Cenote Oxman, Valladolid: Ultimate Guide (2020)

 The deep and waters of Cenote Oxman are the perfect temperature for a swim.
 One of the best parts of swimming in Cenote Oxman is the ability to swim directly under the cenote opening – it’s an amazing experience to lie back and look up at the sky from the cenote waters.

-Cenote Oxman tip: Cenote Zaci, the Dztinup cenotes (Xkeken and Samula) and Cenote Hubiku are all popular swimming cenotes near Valladolid.
+Cenote Oxman tip: Cenote Zaci, the Dztinup cenotes (Cenote Xkeken and Cenote Samula) and Cenote Hubiku are all popular swimming cenotes near Valladolid.
 Cenote Suytun is also very popular due to its picturesque setting and Instagram fame.

 The most fun part of Cenote Oxman is jumping from the rope swing!

 Like most cenotes, there are lots of small fish that often nibble on your legs and feet while you swim.
 It takes a little getting used to but we soon forgot they were there!
 The fish tend to lose interest as you swim so, if they bother you, just keep moving!

 Cenote Oxman tip: although deep, the waters of Cenote Oxman are clear enough to see the bottom.
 It’s fun to rent a snorkel and try and catch a glimpse of the fish which swim below the surface.

 What to bring with you when visiting Cenote Oxman